spirilaurentiu/Robosample/README.md

 ```

 ## Building OpenMM
 Run `build_openmm.sh`.
-It will ask for password after compilation.
+Password will be required as a lot of files will be deleted from `/usr/`.
 ```
 bash build_openmm.sh
 ```